DenysPacheco/react-test/README.md

 #### Cons

-- Hard to start (like anything)
+- ~~Hard to start (like anything)~~
-- Data flow can be confusing (but I'm a starter, so...)
+- Data flow can be confusing ~~(but I'm a starter, so...)~~ if not well structured or studied
+- More complexity for views
-- Maintaining means lots of change in the flow for once minimal view change (depending how you structure)
+- Maintaining means lots of change in the flow for one minimal view change (depending how you structure)

 #### Pros